 After a few days in camp they had business in Maun and we accompanied them on the drive out of the Delta to Maun in the Land Cruiser.
 Rickety bridges, deep water crossings with water washing over the bonnet onto the windscreen.

 On the drive back to camp after the day in the big smoke of the metropolis of Maun we entered a Tamboti grove and saw two leopard cubs in the road.
 They split and ran off to left and right, then ran alongside of us on either side for a minute calling to each other before we moved off and let them be.

 We enjoyed mekoro trips, game drives & walks and afternoon boat trips stretching into evenings watching the sunset from the boat while fishing for silver catfish or silvertooth barbel – I forget what they called them.
-Later, wading in thigh-deep water sorting out the pumps.
+Later, wading in thigh-deep water sorting out the pumps, earning my keep as a guest of the lodge managers.
 Only afterwards did I think hmm, crocs.

 Janet moved us from camp to camp as guests arrive, filling in where there were gaps in other camps.
 We transferred by boat, mekoro or 4X4 vehicle.
 One night we stayed in a tree house in Little Xudum camp.

 Here’s Trish’s paper album – photographed and discarded: